ArjunCodess/men2-predictor/README.md

 4. **Limited diversity**: Primarily European descent patients; generalizability to other populations unknown
 5. **No external validation**: Performance validated on held-out data from same studies, not independent cohorts

 **However**: These limitations are representative of rare disease ML challenges.
-The results show that augmentation can help some models substantially while leaving screening safety concentrated in the original-data models, which is exactly why explicit cross-dataset comparison matters.
+The results show that augmentation can help some models substantially while leaving the strongest literature-derived sensitivity result in the original-data benchmark, which is exactly why explicit cross-dataset comparison matters.

 **Next steps**: Prospective validation in clinical setting with multi-center collaboration.